gintdm/Automated-Youtube-Uploads/README.md

 4).
 You must populate the config file with the metadata you wish to add for your videos.
 2 example config keys exist, "[key]" and "[test]"

 5).
+See example_folder.PNG for an idea of what your working directory should look like.

+6).
 Place the video you wish to upload into the "Waiting" folder and run main.py.